You can sign up at the bottom of this page.

 The school’s premises and equipment

 The school has room for around 100 overnighters, and we have workshop capacity and teaching rooms for around 80.
-We therefore normally have no more than a maximum of 80 course participants in the summer and can have approximately 70 students on the long courses.
+We therefore normally have no more than a maximum of 80 course participants in the summer and can entertain approximately 65-70 students on the long courses.

 We have both single and double rooms.
 A few double rooms with a private bathroom, while others have access to a toilet and shower that is shared with 1-3 other rooms.
 The double rooms with private bathrooms cost a little more than the other room types.